alan-turing-institute/rds-course/coursebook/modules/m2/2-02-06-LinkingDatasets.md

 the data for `'baz'` has been dropped after this join as it only appeared on the 'right' side.
 The `how='left'` join only uses keys from the left frame.
-Meanwhile, the entry for column `'b'` is a null for key `'zop'`.
+Meanwhile, the entry for column `'b'` is null for key `'zop'`.

 Different scenarios will require different join types, read the docs carefully!

 ### Probabilistic Matching